PierreBeucher/cloudypad/docs/src/help/moonlight.md

 Known limitations:

-- NVIDIA Tesla GPUs maximum resolution is 2560x1600.
-If you have a higher resolution screen, you may experience black borders.
-See [this issue](https://github.com/PierreBeucher/cloudypad/issues/144) for more information.
+- NVIDIA Datacenter GPUs maximum resolution is 2560x1600.
+Resolution will automatically be adjusted to fit your screen but may be smaller as it will be capped at 2560x1600.
+See [#144](https://github.com/PierreBeucher/cloudypad/issues/144).

 ## Moonlight keyboard shortcuts